bczsalba/pytermgui/docs/future.md

 - Re-wiring `_IdManager` to act as the style managment overlord
 - Likely re-writing the `file_loaders` module.
 I hope to keep the current API alive, with massive deprecation notices
 - Moving some of the default widget configuration into a `default.yaml` file

+## **8.X.0**: A better composition

+The current compositor isn't super smart.
+It does _way_ too much writes to the terminal, and thus it makes things flickery and unstable on lower power emulators.
+A fix to this is already far in the works, and involves a resizable matrix of screen coordinates to their content.
+I want this update to happen seemlessly on the user's side, but this makes things a _lot_ more difficult.

+### Planned changes

+- Add a canvas class that handles emulating the terminal's display
+- Change compositor to write to a canvas, and to only update the terminal with the canvas' contents